-Main results.
 Our main results are stated as Theorems 1 and 2.
 The first revisits implementability away from the REE benchmark.
 The second characterizes the optimal communication strategy.

 Theorem 1 includes three points.
 First, the sets of τ and Y that can be implemented differ between the two communication strategies.
 Second, the distance of either set from the rational-expectations counterpart increases with the shallowness of knowledge and rationality.
-And third, this distance increases with the GE feedback under instrument communication and decreases with it under target communication.
+Third, this distance increases with the GE feedback under instrument communication and decreases with it under target communication.

-The first two points formalize the idea that the policymaker's choice of whether to anchor the public's expectations of τ or its expectations of Y becomes consequential once we depart from the REE benchmark, and the more so the larger the departure.
+The first two points formalize the idea that the policy maker's choice of whether to anchor the public's expectations of τ or its expectations of Y becomes consequential once we depart from the REE benchmark, and the more so the larger the departure.
 The last point highlights the differential effect of the GE feedback and holds the key to Theorem 2.
-To prove these points, we show how each of the policymaker's strategies induces a different game among the public and study the effect of the belief imperfection in each of them.
+To prove these points, we show how each of the policy maker's strategies induces a different game among the public and study the effect of the belief imperfection in each of them.

-Under instrument communication, agents play a game of strategic complements: conditional on an path for interest rates, an agent that expects others to spend more also expects higher aggregate income,
+Under instrument communication, agents play a game of strategic complements: conditional on a path for interest rates, an agent that expects others to spend more also expects higher aggregate income, so she is willing to spend more herself.
+The degree of strategic complementarity increases when spending is more sensitive to income, or equivalently when the Keynesian cross is steeper.4